tothbalintjanos/prettifier/CODE_OF_CONDUCT.md

 Everybody is welcome to contribute to this project.

-Let's keep the conversation focused around Prettifier, the tone business casual, and leave everything else (politics etc) out.
+Let's keep the conversation focused around Prettifier and the tone business casual.

-Project leadership reserves the right to remove contributions or members who don't conform to these guidelines.
+Project leadership reserves the right to remove members or contributions who don't conform to these guidelines.